 Fionia Hus consists of three buildings, with inhabitants from all generations.
 The relatively new buildings and sterile staircases do not encourage much interaction between neighbours.
 As this place has lots of potential, I decided to undertake action and to bring my community-building skills to Fionia Hus 2, the building where I live and which has 56 apartments.
-I organised a Neighbours Summer Party where, aside of the potluck BBQ, we did a Visual Game to encourage funny, interesting and useful conversations.
-Check out the photos!
+I organised a Neighbours Summer Party where, aside of the potluck BBQ, we did a Visual Networking game to encourage funny, interesting and useful conversations.

 Do you love meeting new people, but not too keen on the standard networking formula?
 Wondering how to best connect people, I designed this alternative approach to networking based on creative team-building activities in order to do the exact opposite of standard networking events:

 Did you know that people use different senses for memories?
-Read this insightful article by Tonia Michalopoulou, where she mentions Visual Agency.
+Visual agency is mentioned in this insightful article by Tonia Michalopoulou.

 How can a family Christmas dinner become more meaningful?
 In search for a relevant conversation topic, I designed this creative game to rethink the Christmas tradition for the 21st Century - shifting from consumerism and over-eating to more meaningful rituals.
 What ensued was a 5-hour long engagement in collaborative drawing while we reimagined all the annual festivities.

 Visual Agency facilitated the social networking meeting for the newly formed University of the Arts London Alumni Group in Denmark.
 The goal was to connect practitioners from various creative fields, so that collaborative opportunities and mutual support could arise.